ruizhuu/ruizhuu/README.md

 I'm currently learning more about:
 - Cybernetics<br>
 - Political Economy<br>
-- Data pipelines and communication
+- Data pipelines and visualization

 <br>If you want to chat about anything, please reach out!